Undergraduate Courses

 MWF 1:20-2:10PM

-Description: By the 1950s, the United States became home to the largest Jewish community at that time.
+Description: A century and a half ago, the United States was a backwater of the Jewish world, then centered in Europe with significant Jewish communities in the Ottoman Empire and elsewhere in the world.
+Yet, by the 1950s, the United States became home to the largest Jewish community in modern history.
 Why did millions of Jews come to the United States?
-How has life in a liberal political and capitalist economic order shaped the Jewish experience in the United States?
+How has life in a liberal political and capitalist economic order shaped the Jewish experience in America?
 In turn, how have Jews influenced American culture, politics, and society?
 This course surveys the history of American Jews from the 17th century to the 21st century.
-Using Jews as the primary, though not only, case, the course examines themes in the history of immigration, ethnicity, and religion.
-Topics include patterns of political activity, social mobility, processes of integration and exclusion, Jewish culture, religion, and problems in community-building.
+Using Jews as the primary, though not only, case, the course examines themes in the history of immigration, race, and assimilation.
+By examining processes of cultural integration and differentiation of Jews in United States society, the course attempts to address broad questions about the nature of American national identity.
+Topics include patterns of politics, social mobility, Jewish culture in Yiddish and English, inter‐ethnic group relations, gender and sexuality, religion, and problems in community building.
+The course combines lectures, discussions, film, and audio recordings.
+Readings consist of secondary and primary sources.

 MW 2:30-3:45PM